ritacarrilho/ritacarrilho/README.md

 - :telescope: I’m studying at L'IDEM Creative Arts School (Le Soler, France) to become a Full-stack developer.

-- 🤔 Exploring new technologies and learning more about Software Architecture.
+- 🤔 I'm xploring new technologies and learning more about Software Architecture.

 - 🌱 In my free time I make films (for the theaters) and repair bicycles.